top of page

 Castillo de San Felipe de Barajas

-This imposing fortress, built in the 17th century, was designed to protect Cartagena from pirate attacks.
+This impressive fortress, built in the 17th century, was designed to protect Cartagena from pirate attacks.

 It features a complex and intriguing system of tunnels within its structure, an integral part of the Castillo's defensive design.